Where To Use Large Format Tile For Unique Designs

-Spacious kitchen with a touch of black and white with big kitchen island, wooden elements and large format tile floors
+Spacious kitchen with a touch of black and white with large format tile floors

 A 12-inch tile would have been called large format a decade ago.
 However, as tile manufacturing evolved with new technology, the definition expanded to include any tile with at least one edge bigger than 15 inches.
 They come in square or rectangular shapes and are composed of porcelain, ceramic, or stone.